Highly sensitive people are often treated poorly.

-To many people, apparently that makes the highly sensitive person a flake.
+To many people, apparently our being different causes them to judge the highly sensitive person as a flake.

 Not so fast!

 Differences Between Highly Sensitive People And The Non-HSP

 Highly sensitive people have nervous systems that absorb everything in their surroundings.
 The HSP nervous system is like a sponge taking in all forms of sensory information as well as nuances in the energy of the people around them.

 So highly sensitive people are highly aware which is really a wonderful gift!

 All of the information that HSPs take in needs to be processed.
 It has to be taken in, assimilated and dealt with.
 That means that the highly sensitive person usually has to slow down to deal with and understand the information that they are taking in.
 Slowing down provides the highly sensitive person with the ability to conscientiously process information.